aukhan1993/TOCSp20-Assignment5A-AsadUllahKhan-Webgl/README.md

 # TOCSp20-Assignment5A-AsadUllahKhan-Webgl
-This project contains assignment solution similar to Roll a Ball tutorial for Theory of Computation course.
+This project contains Webgl build for assignment similar to Roll a Ball tutorial for Theory of Computation course.